UCSC-CSE-114A/04-nano/README.md

 >>> eval []  (EBin Lt (EInt 2) (EBool True))
 *** Exception: Error {errMsg = "type error: binop"}
 ```

+Also note that, so long as you error message is appropriate, you will receive
+points.
+We will not be checking for an exact error message.
+However,
+it should contain the substring 'type error:'.

 Next, implement the evaluation of `EIf p t f` expressions.